Dehydration occurs when your body does not have as much water and fluids as it should.

 If you notice signs of dehydration and treat it quickly, you should recover completely.

 You should call 911 if:

 Chen L. Infectious diarrheal diseases and dehydration.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 7th ed.
-Philadelphia, Pa: Mosby Elsevier; 2009:chap 171.
+Philadelphia, PA: Elsevier Mosby; 2009:chap 171.

 Greenbaum LA.
 Deficit therapy.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 54.
+Philadelphia, PA: Elsevier Mosby; 2011:chap 54.

-Santillanes G. Claudius I. Rehydration Techniques in Infants and Children.
-In: Roberts: Roberts and Hedges' Clinical Procedures in Emergency Medicine.
+Santillanes G. Claudius I. Rehydration techniques in infants and children.
+In: Roberts JR, Hedges JR, eds.
+Roberts and Hedges' Clinical Procedures in Emergency Medicine.
 6th ed.
-Philadelphia, Pa: Saunders Elsevier; 2013:chap 19.
+Philadelphia, PA: Elsevier Saunders; 2013:chap 19.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.